Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 2. Search for the name of your research group and select it from the list.

-3. Select Delete in the command bar and confirm the deletion by re-typing the Resource group name, and selecting Delete.
+3. Select Delete in the command bar and confirm the deletion by re-typing the Resource group name and selecting Delete.

 You should follow all steps provided _after_ attending the Hands-on lab.